Mickey Deans

 Michael DeVinko Jr. (September 24, 1934 – July 11, 2003), known as Mickey Deans, was an American musician and entrepreneur.
-He is best known as the fifth husband and widower of actress and singer Judy Garland.
+Best known as the fifth husband and widower of singer Judy Garland, he acted as Garland's adviser and drug dealer during the final years of her career.
+He was also the general manager of the New York nightclub Arthur in the 1960s.